The original documented Q-Symbio Q10 - 100 mg

 |14 - Do I risk a BSE/TSE infection ("mad cow disease") from the softgel capsules|

-All animals are examined before and after slaughter at an authorized slaughterhouse prior to approval.
-The gelatin is made exclusively from bovine (cow) hides from animals approved for human consumption.
-Risky materials like brain and spine are not used for gelatin production.
-Animals from risk countries are not used at all.
+In other words: All animals are examined both before and after slaughter at an authorized slaughterhouse before they can be approved.
+The gelatin is produced exclusively from cows approved for human consumption and checked for mad cow disease.
+Animals from at-risk countries are not used at all.
+During manufacture, the substance is sterilized at 140 degrees before being dried into the final product.

 |15 - Why do you color the Q10 capsules with iron oxide?|